-A personal UI/UX project
+A personal product design project

 With Counterspace, you can find beautiful kitchen and dining spaces for hosting, sharing, and relaxing.
 Meal kits provide fresh ingredients and step-by-step instructions, ready and waiting in your space.